Hong Kong is an incredible city packed with a fascinating history and a unique, hybrid culture of Chinese and Western influences.

 - The country is known for its free market economy, low taxation, and minimal government intervention.
 There are no duties imposed on imported goods except for hard liqueur/alcohol, oil, tobacco, and methyl alcohol.

-- Hong Kong is one of the largest financial centres in the world – after Tokyo, Shanghai, and Singapore.
+- Hong Kong is one of the largest financial centers in the world – after Tokyo, Shanghai, and Singapore.

 - The main trading partner is China.
 The USA, Singapore, South Korea and Japan are among the bigger import partners.
 Hong Kong does not have significant natural resources, and thus imports food and raw goods.
 Some fruits and vegetables are grown in the country.